Dark sector searches with high-intensity positron beams in the CERN North Area: Conclusions

+The NA62e+ physics program can be expanded to include additional dark sector models, such as inelastic dark matter, millicharged particles, and $B-L$ scenarios.
+This physics program can be accomplished together with the main BDF program, providing complementary results both in terms of parameter space and models explored with respect to the SHiP experiment\cite{SHiP:2015vad}.
+With the SHiP and NA62e+ program running simultaneously CERN NA would gain a world leading position in searching for feebly interacting particles, being able to access hadronic and leptonic production mechanisms, extended coupling and mass regions, and covering both lepto-phobic and lepto-phillic models at the same time.

-Finally, the physics program can be expanded to encompass additional dark sector models, such as inelastic dark matter, millicharged particles, and $B-L$ scenarios.
-The NA62e+ program will have the unique capability to probe the background limits of nearly all dark sector search techniques utilizing positrons on target, laying the foundation for future investigations at the extracted beam lines of the FCC-ee accelerator.
+Finally, building a multi-technique positron-based dark sector experiment like NA62e+ offers a unique opportunity to probe the background limits of nearly all dark sector search techniques using positrons on target, establishing a foundation for future investigations at the extracted beam lines of the FCC-ee accelerator.